Doctrinally Sound and Intellectually Stimulating Start Your Journey

 Know Your Purpose and Priorities

 Good time management begins with clarity.
-If you don’t know your God-given purpose, you’ll default to the urgent instead of the important.
-Jesus knew His purpose—to preach the Kingdom (Luke 4:43)—and stayed focused, even when others tried to redirect His time.
+If you don't know your God-given purpose, you'll default to the urgent instead of the important.
+Jesus knew His purpose—to preach the Kingdom (Luke 4:43)—and stayed focused.
+Start by identifying your top priorities:

 • Personal spiritual growth